-Well, if you were around from 1975 through 1981, then there’s a pretty good chance you’ll remember Florida based Wuv’s Hamburgers.
+Well, if you were around from 1975 through 1981, then there’s a good chance you’ll remember Florida-based Wuv’s Hamburgers.
+Jack Penrod was the founder of Wuv’s Hamburgers.

-By early 1974 Jack Penrod was making plans to open his chain of burger restaurants to be called Wuv’s.
-In May of 1975, the McDonald’s corporation purchased all of Jack’s stores, and a few days later, Wuv’s Inc was incorporated in Florida.
+By early 1974 Jack Penrod was planning to open his chain of burger restaurants called Wuv’s.
+However, in May of 1975, the McDonald’s corporation purchased all of Jack’s stores, and a few days later, Wuv’s Inc was incorporated in Florida.

 The first location opened in Boca Raton, Florida, on December 10th, 1975.